 In this course, we are concerned with the abuse of the system by criminals.
 No matter what the tax is called, the abuses are the same because the features of the tax that create the opportunity for the fraud are the same in all the versions of the tax.

-In this course we will go back to the basics of VAT to demonstrate exactly how the structure creates the mechanisms which are hugely beneficial to society when used properly – but absolutely open to abuse, and therefore enormous detriment to society, by criminals.
+In this course we go back to the basics of VAT to demonstrate exactly how the structure creates the mechanisms which are hugely beneficial to society when used properly – but absolutely open to abuse, and therefore enormous detriment to society, by criminals.

 And we look at how VAT is about to become a problem for anyone who exports to the EU

-the ultimate solution (a non-examinable discussion document).
+We also look at counter-measures the ultimate solution (a non-examinable discussion document).